Chipping Campden Town Hall: History

 In the mid-18th century the double doorway to the building became the access for a horse-drawn fire engine.
-A clock was added at the base of the belfry in 1882 but the borough council, which had met in the town hall, was abolished under the Municipal Corporations Act 1883.
+A new clock was added at the base of the belfry in 1882, replacing one dating from the 18th-century; but the borough council, which had met in the town hall, was abolished under the Municipal Corporations Act 1883.
 The building was substantially remodelled, with a new porch installed at the east end of the building as part of the celebrations for Diamond Jubilee of Queen Victoria, in 1897.
 It was officially re-opened by the Earl of Gainsborough in 1898.

 In the 20th century the town hall was primarily used as an events venue with highlights including a performance by the Magpie Players, a troupe of actors from the University of Oxford in August 1939.
 Following local government re-organisation in 1974, the town hall became the meeting place of Chipping Campden Town Council.
 An extensive programme of refurbishment works, which included new roofing, was completed in April 2013.
 Works of art in the town hall include a portrait of the former member of parliament, Sir Gerard Noel.